Always run this code.

 print('bye')

 4. Consider the same code as question 3.
-Overall, how many times is the inner loop (commented #loop 2
+Overall, how many times is the inner loop (commented #loop 2) run?
+How many times is the outer loop (commented #loop 1) run?

 5. Consider the following code: